apache/beam/website/www/site/content/en/blog/apache-beam-flink-and-kubernetes-part2.md

 ### Our solution

-Despite its deprecation, Apache Beam's Flink Runner continues using the legacy source implementation.
-To address its issues, we implemented our modifications and the quick workarounds based on changes suggested in [FLINK-26759](https://issues.apache.org/jira/browse/FLINK-26759).
+Despite its deprecation, Apache Beam's Flink Runner still uses the legacy source implementation.
+To address its issues, we implemented our modifications and the quick workarounds suggested in [FLINK-26759](https://issues.apache.org/jira/browse/FLINK-26759).
 These enhancements are detailed in our [Pull Request](#).
 You can also find more information about unaligned checkpoint issues in the [Flink Unaligned Checkpoint](https://blog.51cto.com/u_14286418/7000028) blog post.

 <img class="center-block"
 src="/images/blog/apache-beam-flink-and-kubernetes-part2/checkpoint_monitoring-history-subtasks.png"